 As part of SFIL Group's CSR commitment, the Caisse Française de Financement Local carries out "social" and "green" theme issues.
-After the success of its first "social" issue for EUR 1 billion with an 8-year maturity and first "green" issue for EUR 750 million with a 10-year maturity in 2019, Caisse Française de Financement Local carried out a second social issue in April 2020 for EUR 1 billion with a 5-year maturity, dedicated to financing French hospitals.
+After the success of its first social issue for EUR 1 billion with a 8-year maturity and first green issue for EUR 750 million with a 10-year maturity in 2019, Caisse Française de Financement Local carried out a second social issue in April 2020 for EUR 1 billion with a 5-year maturity, dedicated to financing French hospitals.
+Caisse Française de Financement Local carried out as well a third social issue in April 2021 for EUR 750 million with a 8-year maturity.
 Market observers unanimously recognized them as successful and they were notably very largely oversubscribed, demonstrating investors' strong interest in this new type of responsible investment.

-The share of thematic bonds in the 2020 issues and in the amount outstanding as of March 31, 2021, among the benchmark public issues in euro is presented below:
+The share of thematic bonds in the 2021 issues and in the amount outstanding as of September 30, 2021, among the public issues in euro is presented below:

-2021 ISSUES
+2021 ISSUES IN EUROS

-OUTSTANDING AT END OF MARCH 2021
+OUTSTANDING AT END OF SEPTEMBER 2021 IN EUROS

 In addition, SFIL carried out a green bond issue for an amount of EUR 500 million.
-The funds obtained from this issue have been or will be loaned to Caisse Française de Financement Local, with the obligation to use them to finance green loans that it purchases from La Banque Postale, which markets them.
+The funds obtained from this issue have been loaned to Caisse Française de Financement Local, with the obligation to use them to finance green loans that it purchases from La Banque Postale, which markets them.
 This loan does not benefit from the privilege of the société de crédit foncier.

-6 Coverage ratio
+6. Coverage ratio